To enhance the quality of life for individuals, families and communities through education, research, creative endeavors

 Family and Consumer Sciences Education

-The Family and Consumer Science Education program includes a comprehensive background in child development and guidance, family living and parenting education, consumer education, housing and interior design, food and nutrition, textiles and apparel design and merchandising, individual and family health, and leadership.
+The Family and Consumer Science Education program includes a comprehensive background in child development and guidance, family living and parenting education, consumer education, housing and interior design, food and nutrition, textiles and fashion design and merchandising, individual and family health, and leadership.
 After completion of the credential program, graduates are prepared for careers in K-12 teaching, adult education, program administration, youth service administration, vocational education, and home economics extension education and administration.
 Opportunities to work with middle school and high school students are available through internships and special projects.
 Students develop competence in the eight career paths relevant to the teaching of Family and Consumer Sciences.

 The Interior Design program is accredited by the Council for Interior Design Accreditation (CIDA) and prepares students to analyze, design and implement living/working environments that are functionally efficient and aesthetically satisfying to diverse populations.
 The program embraces an environment and behavior perspective that acknowledges the relationship between people at various ages and developmental stages and the interior environments they occupy.
 This perspective emphasizes the integration of function and aesthetics in the design of residential, commercial, retail, hospitality, institutional, educational and healthcare environments.
 Knowledge of human development, aesthetics, the history of architecture and interiors, building systems, codes and technology, and business procedures in professional practice, together with the development of skills in graphic communications, are among the areas of study within the major.